 - Postpartum issues such as pelvic instability or injury, soft tissue tears and scars, back and hip pain, nursing support, and rehabilitation of core weakness.

-- Reduction in holding patterns related to abuse.
+- Reduction in holding patterns related to abuse or trauma.

 At this time, Emily does not use equipment such as biofeedback, electric stimulation, or stretching devices.
-If these types of equipment are necessary for your care, Emily will refer you to the appropriate practitioners.
+If these types of equipment are necessary for your care, Emily will refer you to the appropriate practitioners or help with tool choices from the internet.

 Importance of additional support.

 Working through any pain or injury brings up emotions, feelings and memories.
-A simple injury is usually pretty straight forwarded without complicated emotions.
+A simple injury can be relatively straight forward without complicated emotions.
 Traumatic injuries such as an auto accident or conditions that significantly change ones lifestyle are often accompanied by emotions that may be best supported by a trained mental health counselor.
 For our clients who have a history of abuse, we strongly encourage you to consider counseling support during your care as this work can provoke strong feelings and memories.

 Insurance concerns and coordinating your care with your other wellness providers.